Keyfactor/axis-ipcamera-orchestrator/docsource/content.md

 The AXIS IP Camera Orchestrator extension remotely manages certificates on AXIS IP Network Cameras.
 This orchestrator extension inventories certificates on the camera's certificate store, and it also supports adding new client-server certificates and adding/removing CA certificates.
 New client-server certificates are created in the AXIS camera certificate store via On Device Key Generation (ODKG aka Reenrollment).
-This means that certificates cannot be directly added to the Axis camera, but instead the keypair is generated on the AXIS device using a keystore and a certificate is issued for that keypair via a CSR submitted to Command for enrollment.
+This means that certificates cannot be directly added to the AXIS camera, but instead the keypair is generated on the AXIS device and a certificate is issued for that keypair via a CSR submitted to Command for enrollment.
 This workflow is completely automated in the AXIS IP Camera Orchestrator extension.
 CA certificates can be added to the camera from uploaded CA certificates in Command.

 ### Use Cases